ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/standards/_headers.md

 **Retry-After** | Header indicating the time (in seconds) that the client should wait before retrying an operation.
 The holder should include this header along with responses with the HTTP status code of `429 Too many requests`. | Optional
 **x-v** | The payload version that the endpoint has responded with. | Mandatory
 <span style="white-space: nowrap;">**x-fapi-interaction-id**</span> | An **[[RFC4122]](#nref-RFC4122)** UUID used as a correlation id.
 The data holder must set the response header _x-fapi-interaction-id_ to the value received from the corresponding request header or to a new **[[RFC4122]](#nref-RFC4122)** UUID value if the request header was not provided.
 This header **MUST** be responded for success and error responses for authenticated APIs. | Mandatory
-**x-cds-user-present** | The presence of this header indicates that the API is being called in a customer present context.
-Defaults to false if absent. | Conditional

 ### Additional Headers